 Winneburg Castle Ruin

-Located on the neighboring valley of Enderttal, the ruins of this 13th century castle are a testament to the many wars fought along the Mosel.
+Located on the neighboring valley of Enderttal, the ruins of this 13th-century castle are a testament to the many wars fought along the Mosel.
 Destroyed during the Nine Years' War in 1689, it has been left virtually untouched for the last 330 years.
 It is about one hour up from Cochem's town center, and visitors still frequent the site to examine the romantic ruins, as well as the spectacular views.

-An impressive lookout point with unparalleled view of Reichsburg Cochem, the easiest way to reach the summit is by chairlift.
-An enormous cross memorializes the sheperd who lost his life trying to save one of his herd.
+An impressive lookout point with an unparalleled view of Reichsburg Cochem, the easiest way to reach the summit is chairlift.
+An enormous cross memorializes the shepherd who lost his life trying to save one of his herd.
 Take a camera to capture the magic.

 Hiking in the Mosel

 How to Get to Cochem Castle

 To reach the castle by car, signs point you to the castle from Bunderestrasse B49, which connects to K20.
 Driving to the castle is not possible.
 Drivers must leave their car in the city center, like at the parking garage on Endertstraße or Pinnerstraße.
 From there, visitors can walk or take the shuttle.